Saiprasad690/Nginx/README.md

 sudo apt install python3-pip
 ```
 # Step 2: Create an ansible playbook file and give a name as Nginx-docker-container.yaml
-Mentioned the playbook in another folder
+Mentioned the playbook file in another folder
 # Step 3: Run the Ansible Playbook
 Execute the Ansible Playbook: